rogerjdeangelis/Creating-command-macros-for-the_1980s-DMS-Classic-Editor/README.md

     %mend fq;

-    Note if you highlight the dataset or the variable in your program editor that text can be red by command macros
+    Note if you highlight the dataset or the variable in your program editor that text can be read by command macros

+     * you need this macro;
     %macro dosubl(arg);
     %let rc=%qsysfunc(dosubl(&arg));
     %mend dosubl;